 Student Health Center

 The Student Health Center provides health care for acute illnesses and injuries, allergy injections, immunizations, and health education.
-Some students will be referred, depending on the type of illness/injury, at the discretion of the Student Health Center staff.
+Some students may be referred, depending on the illness/injury, at the discretion of the Student Health Center staff.

 Hours of Operation

 Flu vaccines now available at Student Health Center

 Cost = $25 (must be paid for with bear card ... no other form of payment accepted)

 Monday, Wednesday, Thursday 8 am -- 11 am & Tuesday, Friday 1 pm -- 4 pm

 No appointment necessary to get the flu vaccine

 After Hours and Weekend Medical Care Facilities in Macon